8 out of 11 people found this review helpfulwrite a review of this game

-Batman: Return of the Joker is a sequel to Batman: The Video Game, but unlike the first game, this one isn't based on any movie.
+Batman: Return of the Joker is a sequel to Batman: The Video Game and unlike the first game, this one isn't based on any movie.
 Instead, the plot follows the first game's story.
 Somehow the Joker is back and Batman is once again called to save the day.
 Not much of a story there, but who needs stories in side-scrollers, eh?

 Besides the platform side-scrolling levels, where Batman has to kill enemies, jump over holes and avoid obstacles such as spikes (which grant instant death), there are also some shoot'em up levels where Batman flies with a jetpack side-scrolling to the right while destroying enemies.

 The boss levels have a special touch to them.
-Batman life meter is replaced by a numeric power counter in the bottom of the screen, always showing 80,000 at the start.
+Batman's life meter is replaced by a numeric power counter at the bottom of the screen, always showing 80,000 at the start.
 The enemies also have their power counter and as you get to harder bosses, their power becomes higher and higher than yours.

 The graphics in the game are really good, but they are more colourful than the first game.
 One thing I really like about the first game is that NES darker palette fits it perfectly.
 In this game, they used more colors, which granted the game good graphics, but not as much appealing as the first one (at least for my taste).
 Batman's and the enemies's sprites are huge, something I'm not used to in NES games.
 Some enemies are just updated versions of the enemies from the first game, and this adds some kind of interesting continuity to this game.

 The music is also pretty good, specially the title tune.
-I still prefer the first game's music, as I still whistle those tunes every now and then, while I can't remember much of Return of the Joker's tunes, even if I've just finished the game.
-But that's maybe because I spent much less time on it, but that's something to talk about in the "bad" section of this review.
+I still prefer the music in the first game, as I still whistle those tunes every now and then, while I can't remember much of Return of the Joker's tunes, even if I've just finished the game.
+Maybe that's because I spent much less time on it, but that's something to talk about in the "bad" section of this review.